vincentchachere/osticket-prereqs/README.md

 ________________________________________________________________________________________________________________________<br>

-## 📝 Installation Steps - Part B: Create a 'Virtual Machine'
+## 📝 Installation Steps - Part B: Create a `Virtual Machine`

 ### 7. ) Now, for this second part we will create a 'Virtual Machine' inside the resource group we just created.

-- So type into the searh bar 'Virtual Machine' and select it to continue.
+- Searh: `Virtual Machine` and click it to continue.

 <img width="1511" alt="isolated" src="https://github.com/vincentchachere/osticket-prereqs/assets/161680745/f81d1869-9805-40b1-b4b9-76aa85c0f751"><br>